 Opportunities to participate in the DELTA program will include Partnership or Scholarship.

 DELTA trainings are delivered across the state by local, state, and national leaders in health equity and inclusion, and may include:

 - Diversity in Recruitment, Hiring, and Retention with John Lenssen and Leann Johnson

-- Race, Ethnicity, and Language Data & Health Equity Metrics with Ignatius Bau
+- Race, Ethnicity, and Language Data and Health Equity Metrics with Ignatius Bau

 - Effective Community Engagement with local Oregon organizations

 - Health Literacy and Language Access with Janet Ohene-Frempong

 - Using the Equity and Empowerment Lens with Ben Duncan

 - Health Equity Leadership and Strategic Planning with Dr. Winston Wong